glinnar/Webapp-Labb1/README.md

 #

-Labb1 i Webbapplikationskursen.
-Skapa en egen hemsida med HTML5,CSS och JS.
+Lab1 in the Web application course.
+Create a website with HTML5,CSS och JS.